-- Any student who fails to complete an Assessment Task will be issued with an official NESA 'N' (Non-Completion) warning notices.
-'N' (Non-Completion) warning notices are sent to parents in writing via email and post.
+- Any student who fails to complete an Assessment Task will be issued with an official NESA 'N' (Non-Completion) warning notices are sent to parents in writing via email and post.
 Students are given an opportunity to rectify the situation. - Any student who fails to complete Assessment Tasks worth in excess of 50% of the available marks will be issued with an official NESA 'N' (Non-Completion) notice, which will disqualify him/her from the particular course.
 This may in turn disqualify the student from receiving the HSC and/or an ATAR.